Aeva/msvc_racket_and_you/readme.md

  1. Generate your own .lib file, or write your own GetProcAddress boilerplate.
 God help your painful deteriorating RSI-addled wrists, but take comfort that a maintainer didn't have to update the build system.

  2. This project has the correct version of `chezscheme.h`.
-The build system has been at least been since corrected to distribute the correct headers, so if you wait a bit, the official distribution will probably be fine too.
+Apparently the build system has at least been updated to provide the correct headers now, so if you wait a bit, the official distribution will eventually be fine maybe.

 ## Generating your own .lib files